rubenverboon/skiir/play-skiir-api/README.md

 ````
 # Basic API
 GET     /requests                             Get all annotation requests
+POST    /requests                             Add new request; you need to provide article_url
+POST    /requests/:rid/annotations            Add new annotation
+POST    /requests/:rid/annotations/:aid/vote  Increase vote for annotation

 GET     /articles                  Get all articles we have in the database
-GET     /articles/:id           Get specific article, plus all annotations and annotation requests in database
+GET     /articles/:id              Get single article, by id.
+Plus all annotations and annotation requests in database
+GET     /articles/single?url=:url  Get single article, by url.
+Plus all of the above.
+POST    /articles/:id/requests     Add new request, to this specific article

 # Semantic tools
 GET     /explain/:text          Get DbPedia entries for all (AlchemyAPI) concepts in the given text
+GET     /crawl?url=:url         Scrape URL and record Entities and Concepts from Alchemy
 ````